Quafadas/millSite/site/docs/_docs/index.md

 ```console
 $ mill site.publishDocs
 ```
 A directory you can publish.
+Simple.

 - Fixes asset links
 - Source links should work properly

 But slow...

-### apiOnly
+### apiGenOnly
 ```console
 $ mill site.apiOnlyGen
 ```
 Skips the docs - if you're doc authoring, the API probably isn't changing - so use mills cache, to avoid regnerating the API.
-This speeds up the feedback loop.
+This can speed up the scaladoc feedback loop (if doc gen is slow).

-### docOnly
+### docGenOnly
 ```console
 $ mill site.docOnlyGen
 ```
 Doesn't include API generation - this gets us a fast feedback loop to process your actual docs.
 It janks live realoding though, because of the delete / recreate default behaviour.

+Also, as the API doesn't exist, API links won't work properly.

 ### live
 ```console
 $ mill site.live
 ```
-Publishes incremental content updates from docOnly, mashing it into API, getting live reload!
+Publishes _incremental_ content updates apiDoc and docOnly live reload!

 Downside : links to the API, can't work by construction.
 They'll look broken here, but the upside is an otherwise great editing experience.